 Bridal Veil and Yosemite Falls

-Each of these sights needs its own visit, but you get to see both of them on the tour.
+Each of these sights needs its own visit, but you get to see both of them on the Yosemite Valley Tram tour.
 Bridal Veil Falls is the star of the show, being seen at the first tram tour stop along the Merced River and then again when you reach Tunnel View… and then again when you drive by it on South Side Drive.
 It’s beautiful from every angle.
+And if you get out and walk up to it, you’ll get a bit soaked.

 Yosemite Falls has two main splash downs.
 Upper Yosemite Falls is a phenomenal, picture perfect sight with its flow being stolen by the wind and spread across the face of the cliff.
 Lower Yosemite Falls is not as high and is more concentrated, but still pretty.
 Together, they are a sight to behold and if you’ve got a kid into waterfalls (enter Oliver, our oldest) it’s the golden ticket of falls.